2024 - Best LPN Programs in Wyoming

-Wyoming takes part in the Enhanced Nurse Licensure Compact (eNLC), which allows RNs to practice in participating states without having to apply for a new license.
+Wyoming takes part in the Nurse Licensure Compact (NLC), which allows LPNs to practice in participating states without having to apply for a new license.

-LPNs from non-eNLC states can apply for their license in the state of Wyoming by endorsement.
+LPNs from non-NLC states can apply for their license in the state of Wyoming by endorsement.
 Applicants must submit an application with the Wyoming State Board of Nursing, along with:

 - Verification of current licensure (in good standing)